 Monetization Strategies for Hybrid Casual Games

-Hybrid-casual games utilize various monetization strategies, which can help expand your business.
+Hybrid-casual games use various monetization strategies to grow your business.

 Ads: Incorporate reward ads to engage players with the game.
 Strategically add interstitial and banner ads.
 Reward ads are more effective than these because players are willing to watch them in exchange for in-game benefits like extra lives or boosts.